-The Giro Switchblade MIPS is a serious, ATSM DH-certified helmet, with a removable chin-bar.
-This helmet is a great choice for the rider who doesn't plan on wearing this lid for a substantial amount of pedaling due to limited breathability over the ears and high-cheek zone.
+The Giro Switchblade MIPS is a serious ATSM DH-certified helmet with a removable chin-bar.
+This helmet is an excellent choice for the rider who doesn't plan on wearing this lid for a substantial amount of pedaling due to limited breathability over the ears and high-cheek zone.
 When charging downhill with the chin-bar removed, the extra coverage over the ears and the high-cheek zone is reassuring and confidence-inspiring.
 This is our favorite option for aggressive riding but isn't great as an only helmet like the Bell Super DH.
 At $250, the Switchblade MIPS is a solid value as you are essentially buying two helmets in one.

 Giro Switchblade MIPS Review

 Compare prices at 2 resellers Pros: Confident and aggressive performance in both settings, extra coverage in half shell mode

 Cons: Not suited for long climbs in half shell mode, chin bar removal and attachment system is finicky

 Compare to Similar Products